 Oregon - SW Washington

-People living in Oregon and SW Washington are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and not even know it!
+People living in Oregon and SW Washington are increasingly feeling the effects of diabetes.
+Over 1 million residents in Oregon and Washington suffer from the disease, and many others may have diabetes and not even know it!
 It is estimated that one out of every three children born after 2000 in the United States will be directly affected by diabetes.

 That is why the American Diabetes Association's Oregon and SW Washington office is so committed to educating the public about how to stop diabetes and support those living with the disease.